Generating Rectifiable Measures through Neural Networks: Rectifiable Measures

 \section{Rectifiable Measures}

-In this section, we show how to generate measures on low-dimensional objects using ReLU neural networks.
-Specifically, we are interested in the class of measures on $\reals^n$ that are supported on Lipschitz images of compact sets in $\reals^m$.
-To this end, we start with the definition of rectifiable sets.
+In this section, we describe how to generate measures on low-dimensional objects using ReLU neural networks, which is required to upper-bound the second term in (4) (see second approximation step in Figure 1).
+Specifically, we are interested in the class of measures on $\reals^n$ that are supported on (countable unions of) Lipschitz images of compact sets in $\reals^m$.
+This class includes all possible measures that are supported (up to a set of Hausdorff measures zero) on arbitrary subsets of countable unions of differentiable manifolds \cite[Lemma 5.4.2]{krpa08}.
+We start with the definition of rectifiable sets.